JiiXaa/click-clique/README.md

 - As a user, I can view all the most recent posts, so that is up to date with the newest content.
 - As a user, I can search for posts with keywords, so that i can find the posts and user profiles I am most interested in.
 - As a user I can keep scrolling trough the images that are loaded automatically so that I don't have to click on "next page"
+- As a post owner I can edit my post so that I can make corrections or update it after it was created.

 ## Technologies